reagento/dishka/docs/advanced/context.rst

 Working with context data consists of three parts:

 1. Declaration that object is received from context using :ref:`from-context`.
 You need to provide the type and scope.
-Context data is available across all components.
 2. Usage of that object in providers.
 There is now difference how the object is
 3. Passing actual values on scope entrance.
 It can be container creation for top level scope or container calls for nested ones.
 Use it in form ``context={Type: value,...}``